Reopening the Hole Argument: Special relativity: Status of the Poincar e group

+The simplest case where this occurs in special relativity.\footnote{The following analysis was inspired by correspondence with Henrique Gomes and Hans Halvorson, who proposed to look at special relativity in this context.
+See also Iftime and Stachel (2006).} Minkowski spacetime $\Mi=(\R^4,\eta)$ is a maximal globally hyperbolic solution to the vacuum Einstein equations,\footnote{ Maximality of Minkowski spacetime follows from its inextendibility; see e.g.\ Corollary 13.37 in O'Neill (1983) for the smooth case and Sbierski (2018) for inextendibility even in $C^0$.} which arises as ``the'' \mghd\ $(\R^4,\eta,\iota_0)$ of the initial data where $\dl$ is the Euclidean metric on $\R^3$ and \beq \iota(x^1,x^2,x^3)=(0, x^1,x^2,x^3).\eeq By the general analysis above, the group of time orientation preserving Poincar\'{e} transformations is then contained in the gauge groupoid of these initial data and hence Poincar\'{e} transformations are, perhaps surprisingly, gauge transformations.

-It may be instructive to compare Theorem \ref{YCBG} with the corresponding situation in special relativity, perhaps unusually seen as a generally covariant field theory \`{a} la vacuum \GR, but this time with field equation $R_{\rh\sg\mu\nu}=0$ instead of $R_{\mu\nu}=0$.
-The initial value problem may then be posed in almost the same way as in \GR;\footnote{This upsets the idea that special relativity uses only linear subspaces of space-time as hypersurfaces of simultaneity whereas general relativity uses general curved surfaces, but already Schwinger (1948) employed arbitrary initial data surfaces in relativistic quantum field theory.} the only difference is that the initial data triple $(\til{\Sg},\g,\tilde{k})$ now satisfes the constraints
+Another, more interesting way of reaching the same conclusion is to regard special relativity not as a specific solution to the vacuum Einstein equations, but as a generally covariant field theory by itself, formulated like \GR\ but with field equation \beq R_{\rh\sg\mu\nu}=0, \eeq instead of $R_{\mu\nu}=0$.
+The initial value problem is then almost the same as in general relativity,\footnote{This upsets the idea that special relativity uses only linear subspaces of spacetime as hypersurfaces of simultaneity whereas general relativity uses general curved surfaces, but already Schwinger (1948) employed arbitrary initial data surfaces in relativistic quantum field theory.} except that the initial data $(\til{\Sg},\g,\tilde{k})$ now satisfy the (vacuum) constraints

-The constraints \er{CRL5c} are stronger than \er{MC0}, which follows from \er{CRL5c} by contracting with $\til{g}^{ik}\til{g}^{jl}$ and $\til{g}^{ik}$, respectively.
-The reason is that in \GR\ one merely asks for an embedding of the initial data in a Ricci-flat Lorentzian manifold $(M,g)$, whereas in special relativity $(M,g)$ is (locally) flat altogether, i.e.\ $R_{\rh\sg\mu\nu}=0$.
-To avoid irrelevant global topological issues (interesting as these might be in a different context), \emph{we assume that $\til{\Sg}$ is diffeomorphic to $\R^3$}.
-By the splitting theorem of Geroch (1970) as improved by Bernal and S\'{a}nchez (2003), global hyperbolicity of $(M,g)$ then gives
+The constraints \er{CRL5c} of generally covariant special relativity are stronger than their counterpart \er{MC0} in \GR, which actually follows from \er{CRL5c} by contracting with $\til{g}^{ik}\til{g}^{jl}$ and $\til{g}^{ik}$, respectively.
+The reason is that in \GR\ one merely asks for an embedding of the initial data in a \emph{Ricci-flat} Lorentzian manifold $(M,g)$, i.e.\ $R_{\mu\nu}=0$, whereas in special relativity one seeks an embedding in a \emph{flat} Lorentzian manifold, as follows from \er{Riem0} and the so-called fundamental theorem of (semi) Riemannian geometry.\footnote{In Lorentzian signature this theorem states that $(M,g)$ is locally flat (in that its metric is locally Minkowski) iff its Riemann tensor vanishes.
+See e.g.\ Landsman (2021), Theorem 4.1.}